Kiyoshika/Kiyoshika/README.md

 ### Algorithms
 * [Generic Quicksort](https://github.com/Kiyoshika/Generic-Quicksort) - A templated generic quicksort algorithm in C++ to support native and user-defined data types.
+* [Simple Expression Parser](https://github.com/Kiyoshika/Simple-Expression-Parser) - A simple mathematical expression parser that takes a character buffer representing a mathematical expression and returns the evaluated value as a float.
+This will be used in an upcoming embedded calculator project.

 ### Software
 * [Source Tracker](https://github.com/Kiyoshika/Source-Tracker) - A heavily simplified "git" clone for local version control of files/code.
 I started this project to learn more about file management in C++ (using C++17's filesystem API).